 Retinal Laser Treatment

-Laser treatment uses focused lighted, tuned to specific wavelengths, intensity, and duration.
+Laser treatment uses focused light, tuned to specific wavelengths, different intensities, and varying duration.
 The energy is focused on the retinal tissue with an extremely high level of precision and accuracy.
 Heat is generated by the light energy which produces a reaction at the desired location.

-No, there are many different types of laser used in Ophthalmology and for various purposes.
+No, there are many different types of laser used in Ophthalmology and for varying purposes.

 Prof. Stanga has pioneered new laser technologies such as the Pascal® laser and treatment techniques specifically for use in retinal procedures.
 When needed, he will discuss which one would be best for you.

 Once you arrive, a nurse will give you eye drops to dilate the pupil of the eye to be treated.
-The dilating drops may cause a slight blur to the vision which can last up to 4 hours.
+The dilating drops may cause a slight blur to the vision which can last around 4 hours depending on the patient.

 Prof. Stanga will re-discuss your treatment plan and the consent form will be signed.
-This is another opportunity to discuss any further questions you may have following the previous consultation.
+This is another opportunity to ask any further questions you may have following the previous consultation.